 If you have money to invest but haven’t used your full ISA allowance, then you’re potentially missing out on a lot of tax-free savings.

-You can put away £20,000 before midnight on Tuesday April 5th, so the clock is ticking, points out Martin Bamford, managing director of Informed Choice.
+You can put away £20,000 before midnight on Monday 5 April, so the clock is ticking.

-However, please don’t leave it until the very last minute – just in case there’s a glitch!
+However, please don’t leave it until the very last minute just in case there’s a glitch, points out Martin Bamford, managing director of financial planners Informed Choice.

 “It’s a ‘use it or lose it’ allowance, so you only get one chance to shelter money from tax each year,” he said.